oysteijo/FIBSCookieMonster/README.md

 - Use dispatch table and function pointers to handle the state.
 - Some code cleanup.

+**TODO:** Merge the updates form BGO FCM.

-The following of this document is the original of documentation file by Paul Ferguson, except where noted.
+The following part of this document is the original of documentation file by Paul Ferguson, except where noted.

 ## FIBSCookieMonster